 Then I have a perfect project for you!
 I’ve created my version of an Advent calendar with a literacy twist!
 For 26 days, beginning on November 29th, we will read 26 holiday books and do 26 family building activities that piggy-back off each book.
 And, you can join us!
 Here’s how it works.

 First, create a chart with 28 boxes.
 In the first box, write “ABC Our Way to Christmas”.
 In the upper left corner of the next 26 boxes, write each letter of the alphabet.
 In the last box, draw a Christmas tree or some other symbol of the season.
 At the end of each day, you will have your child write or draw about the book and activity that you did as a family that day in the corresponding box.
 You will use this chart to visually document how close you are getting to Christmas.
 You will also be creating a memory keeper of a cherished family activity.
 Find a prominent spot in the house to hang your chart.
 You will be starting with the letter A on November 29th.

 Now, you need to gather your books, ABC to Christmas Message Cards A-M, and materials for each activity.
-I’m going to share details about the books and activities for the letters A-M this week.
-Next week, I’ll share N-Z.
+I’m going to share details about the books and activities for the letters A-M in this post.
+Here are the books and activities for letters N-Z.

 You will place a message card (see below for details) in each book and then wrap each one.
 On November 29th, your child will open the book that corresponds to the letter A. On November 30th, the letter B and so on.
 Each day as a family, you will read a new book and the message included inside.
 Every message has a fun and meaningful family activity to complete.

 Full Disclosure: This post contains affiliate links.

 Activity: Gather some things from around the house and recreate a Christmas scene on a shelf in your house for the season.